 There are three different approaches for updating how events group into issues.
 The first approach is for merging together historical issues already created.
 We'll call this Merging Similar Issues.
 The second is for setting rules so next incoming issues will get grouped together.
 We'll call this Fingerprint Rules.
 The third is SDK Side Fingerprinting.
 The difference between SDK side and Server side is the data elements on the exception and stack traces which you can use for matching issues.

 In Merging Similar Issues we'll see how historical issues can be merged together.
 No settings or configuration are required to do this.

-In Server-side Fingerprinting we'll see how to set rules for new incoming issues of our choice to get grouped together by.
+In Fingerprint Rules we'll see how to set rules for new incoming issues of our choice to get grouped together by.
 This will not affect historical issues.

 More on SDK Side Fingerprinting here.

 This is for merging similar issues and will not auto merge the next occurrence of this issue coming in.

 Warning: Future issues will get added to the merged set only if they match one of the stack traces in the merged set.